Arsenic Trioxide (Trisenox®)

 There are a number of things you can do to manage the side effects of arsenic trioxide.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 This is a syndrome resulting from the changes arsenic trioxide causes to blood cell production in patients with leukemia.
-Symptoms of differentiation syndrome include: fever (temperature >100.5), sudden weight gain, bone or joint pain, and fluid build-up around the heart, lungs, and/or chest, causing shortness of breath or difficulty breathing.
-This syndrome is treated with high doses of steroids (like prednisone) and diuretics (fluid pills).
+Symptoms of differentiation syndrome include: fever (temperature >100.4), sudden weight gain, bone or joint pain, and fluid build-up around the heart, lungs, and/or chest, causing shortness of breath or difficulty breathing.
+This syndrome is treated with high doses of steroids (like dexamethasone or prednisone) and diuretics (fluid pills).
 Your healthcare providers will monitor for these signs or symptoms, but it is also important for you to tell your doctor or nurse promptly if you experience any of these symptoms.
-You will be asked to weigh yourself every day during the first few weeks of therapy, and to report any increases in weight.

 High Blood Sugar

 This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your healthcare team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.